sonictl/sonictl.github.io/_posts/_DelSyncFiles/2020-03-20-Configure ssl+Nginx (secure socket.io connection).md

 ---
 # secure the nodejs app transmissions by ssl

+- For quick reference: Deploy simple_socket_chat on fresh VPS, jump to buttom of this article

 ## 1. make a simplest socket.io app

    ref: https://socket.io/get-started/chat/
 ### basic nodejs app:
    - use the Node.JS web framework `express` to html as client end.